leanprover/lean4-cli/README.md

     -p, --priority : Nat        Declares a flag `--path` with an associated short alias `-p` that takes an argument of type `Nat`.
 [Default: `0`]
-    --set-paths : Array String  Declares a flag `--set-priorities` that takes an argument of type `Array Nat`.
+    --set-paths : Array String  Declares a flag `--set-paths` that takes an argument of type `Array Nat`.
 Quotation marks allow the use of hyphens.